mltrinh/final-project-mltrinh/README.md

 in.
 This is due to limitations with the openAI API key and flask session storage.
 Future work can be done to hopefully increase the topics users can select at a time.

+NOTE: Be cautious of the import `ssl` and `ssl._create_default_https_context = ssl._create_unverified_context lines` in the code.
+There was a problem with certifi verification so this was added in response to the error.

 # Necessary APIs and relevant Links

 1. [`MyHealthFinder API`](https://health.gov/our-work/national-health-initiatives/health-literacy/consumer-health-content/free-web-content/apis-developers)